 Spread over the districts of Shimoga and Chikkamagaluru, the Bhadra Wildlife Sanctuary is situated 38 km west of the Chikkamagaluru town in Karnataka and covers a vast area of over 490 sq. km.
 The view of the Bhadra Wildlife Sanctuary looks like a scene right out of a movie as it is surrounded by hills of the Western Ghats on all sides.

 The Kudremukh National Park is famous for trekking and bird watching and is a UNESCO World Heritage Site.
 Home to around 200 species of avifauna, Kudremukh Peak requires a permit from the forest ranger to trek.
 Kudremukh National Park is considered as one of the best places to visit in Karnataka.

 One of the most essential things to do in Chikkamagaluru is taking a tour of the resplendent coffee plantations.
 Aside from relaxing amidst the verdant green plantations and reveling in the fresh aromatic smell of coffee beans, the estates’ owners provide frequent tours where you can learn about coffee and its history.

 Chikkamagaluru is well connected via regular bus, cab services, and a wide network of roads.
 The nearest airbase to Chikkamagaluru is Mangalore Airport.
 It has a dedicated railway station in its vicinity.
 Here’s how to reach Chikkamagaluru via different modes of transport.

-By Air - Mangalore airport is the nearest airbase to Chikkamagaluru.
+Mangalore International Airport (IXE) is the nearest airbase to Chikkamagaluru.
 To cover the remaining distance, you can take or hire a taxi to reach Chikkamagaluru.